KTStephano/StratusGFX/README.md

     git clone --recursive https://github.com/KTStephano/StratusGFX.git
     cd StratusGFX

+## Prerequisites

+Make sure your graphics drivers are up-to-date.

 ## Option 1: Standard Build

 This is the preferred build if all you want to do is build the examples and run them.